ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 }
 ```

-We can also get the initialized stateless block from the stateful block using the [`ParseStatefulBlock()`](https://github.com/ava-labs/blobvm/blob/master/chain/block.go#L78) method.
+We can also get the initialized stateless block from the stateful block using the [`ParseStatefulBlock()` method](https://github.com/ava-labs/blobvm/blob/master/chain/block.go#L78).
 This is generally used when we have fetched a stateful block from the database, but we also need a stateless block, as used [here](https://github.com/ava-labs/blobvm/blob/master/vm/vm.go#L348).

 A block once built, has 3 states:

 - **Verified**
   - A verified block can be accepted or rejected
-  - Store block to database (will not be saved until accepted)
+  - Store the block to database (will not be saved until accepted)
   - Add to `vm.verifiedBlocks`
-  - Remove block transactions from mempool
+  - Remove the block transactions from mempool
 - **Rejected**
-  - Delete block from `vm.verifiedBlocks`
+  - Delete the block from `vm.verifiedBlocks`
   - Re-add txns to mempool
 - **Accepted**
-  - Commit block to database to permanently store it
+  - Commit the block to database to permanently store it
-  - Delete block from `vm.verifiedBlocks`
+  - Delete the block from `vm.verifiedBlocks`
-  - Add block to `vm.blocks` cache
+  - Add the block to `vm.blocks` cache

-When the consensus engine receives the built block, it calls the block's [`Verify()`](https://github.com/ava-labs/blobvm/blob/master/chain/block.go#L227) method.
+When the consensus engine receives the built block, it calls the block's [`Verify()` method](https://github.com/ava-labs/blobvm/blob/master/chain/block.go#L227).
 This method serves the following functions\* -

 - At least 1 transaction and block timestamp should be within 10s in the future (futureBound).